The food and drink industry is the UK’s largest manufacturing sector, and forms part of a diverse and complex supply chain.

 Food and drink manufacturing contributes more to the economy than all other manufacturing sectors, including automotive and aerospace.

-Food and drink manufacturers directly employ over 440,000 people across every region and nation of the UK.
-Employment in the sector has grown by 19% over the last decade.
+Food and drink manufacturers directly employ over 468,000 people across every region and nation of the UK, an increase of 3.4% from 2020.

-Exports of food and drink make an important contribution to the economy, exceeding £23bn and going to over 220 countries and territories worldwide.
-Our top 3 export partners are Ireland, the USA and France.
+Exports of food and drink made an important contribution to the economy, exceeding £20bn and going to over 220 countries and territories worldwide.
+Our top 3 exports partners are Ireland, France and the USA.

 Updates & milestones

 In our new Industry at a Glance report, FDF highlights the significance and importance of food and drink manufacturing to the UK economy.

 Figures show that the food and drink manufacturing contributed £28bn to the UK economy, growing by 2.3% on the previous year.
 The industry has a turnover of more than £105bn, accounting for 20% of total UK manufacturing as the biggest manufacturing sector in the country.

 The importance of the industry goes beyond turnover.
 Food and drink manufacturing employs 430,000 people across every region of the UK and is a key part of the food and drink supply chain, which employs 4.3m people and is worth more than £120bn to the economy.

 Exports are a key contribution to overall industry growth, exceeding £23bn in 2019 and going to over 220 countries worldwide, with Ireland, the US and France as the top three destination markets.